microsoftgraph/msgraph-sdk-powershell/src/Applications/Applications/docs/v1.0/Update-MgServicePrincipalEndpoint.md

 # Update-MgServicePrincipalEndpoint

 ## SYNOPSIS
-Update the navigation property endpoints in servicePrincipals
+Endpoints available for discovery.
+Services like Sharepoint populate this property with a tenant specific SharePoint endpoints that other applications can discover and use in their experiences.

 ## SYNTAX